antonsem/Localization/README.md

 3. Use `Localizer.CurrentLanguage` to get or set the current language
   a) `Localizer.languageChanged` action is fired whenever current language is changed
 4. Use `Localizer.Languages` to get a list of all languages

+# Escape charcter
+You are free to use semicolon (;) in the custom editor UI.
+The asset can handle it.
+However, if you want to edit the Localization.csv with an external editor add backslash (\) before the semicolon.
+If you need to have the backslash at the end of a string, add another one before it.

+`escapeCharacterExample_1;To add semicolon write it like this \; <-.
+It will work;Noktalı virgü bu şekilde eklenebilir \; <-.`

+`escapeCharacterExample_2;To add the escape character to the end of a string do this: \\;İşaretini satırın sonunda şu şekilde kullanabilirsiniz: \\`